Department Creation & Management

 You need to manage a subset of Learners that are all in different Departments.

-For example, you have a committee in your organization which includes employees from various departments and job roles.
+For example, you have a committee in your organization which includes employees from various Departments and Job Roles

 Users are only able to be in a single Department, whereas Groups allow you to add Users to multiple Groups.
-In this example, it would be best to use the Groups feature to supplement your existing Department structure.

 You want your LMS to mirror your organization's structure as much as possible.